blentz100/freecodecamp-solutions/README.md

 | [Intermediate Algorithm Scripting](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#intermediate-algorithm-scripting) | 100% | completed 4/18/22 |
 | [Javascript Algorithm and Data Structure Projects](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#javascript-algorithms-and-data-structures-projects) | 100% | completed 4/13/22 |

 ## Notes

-### Workflow for populating filenames for all challenges
+### My Workflow for populating filenames for all challenges

 - Copy and paste the challenge names from the browser into a vim buffer called ```filenames.txt```
 - Use find and replace to get rid of extra stuff: ```%s/Not Passed//g``` https://linuxize.com/post/vim-find-replace/